-The typical contractual structure for a project procured on a CM basis is as Figure 3.
+Figure 3: Typical contractual structure for a project procured on a CM basis

-Therefore, as can be seen in the diagram, the employer appoints a construction manager and a team of professional consultants.
-The construction manager will manage the construction of the project.
-The professional consultants carry out the design of the project, although the construction manager may manage (but will not usually carry out) elements of specialist design.
 The construction manager arranges for the employer to appoint specialist trade contractors (e.g. for foundations, concrete, electrical installation or decorating).
 The employer enters into the trade contracts with the trade contractors.
 The construction manager administers the trade contracts, but does not enter into contract directly with the trade contractors.
-In this way, the construction manager is liable to the employer for the proper performance of its construction management services, but the construction manager is not responsible, per se, for the design or construction of the project by the professional consultants and trade contractors.
+In this way, the construction manager is liable to the employer for the proper performance of its construction management services, but the construction manager is not responsible for the design or construction of the project by the professional consultants and trade contractors.